cgay/sandbox/README.rst

 String Hacking
 ==============

-* Make "strings" library re-export most stuff from string-extensions and some things from common-dylan.
-Once it's in good shape, propose adding it to common-dylan.

 * Various string conversion functions in common-dylan.

-* I don't like the way the string-extensions library is broken up into modules.
-  I don't see the need for more than one module there, and their names are odd.
-  Could just add a string-extensions module that uses all the others and exports all.

-* The OD and GD string-extensions libraries have diverged enough to be disturbing.
-Re-unify them?

-* Would there be any name conflicts if common-dylan exported all the string-extensions bindings?

-* Write some tests for parse-[character-set-]description in string-hacking.dylan

 * Specific functions I've wanted::

     . slice(sequence, bpos, epos)
     . slice!(...)
     . slice!-setter(...)
-    . starts-with?(prefix, string)  // arg order good for curry
-    . ends-with?(suffix, string)    // ditto

 Project Ideas